nasa-gibs/mrf/README.md

 For more information, visit https://earthdata.nasa.gov/gibs

+### OnEarth-Boxes
+[OnEarth-Boxes](https://github.com/nasa-gibs/onearth-boxes) is a tool that can build a virtual machine with demo imagery and pre-configured endpoints for demos, development, and getting started with MRF and OnEarth.
+Multiple VM image formats are supported.
+For more information visit https://github.com/nasa-gibs/onearth-boxes.

 ## Preconditions

 The MRF driver for GDAL requires the use of GDAL (version 1.11.1 recommended).
 GDAL is included with the RPM release.